False tagging theory

 The false tagging theory (FTT) is a neuroanatomical model of a belief and doubt process that proposes a single, unique function for the prefrontal cortex.
 The theory was developed by neuroscientist Erik Asp.
 Evidence indicates that prefrontal-cortex-mediated doubting is at the core of executive functioning and may explain some biases of intuitive judgment.

 FTT asserts that the prefrontal cortex is necessary for false tags during the assessment component of belief.
-Belief is the existence of perceptual-cognitive representations (PCR) in the prostaglandin region, whereas doubt, skepticism, and disbelief are mediated by false tags via the prefrontal area.
+Belief is the existence of perceptual-cognitive representations (PCR) in the post-rolandic regions, whereas doubt, skepticism, and disbelief are mediated by false tags via the prefrontal area.
 The prefrontal cortex is critical in situations where doubt, uncertainty, and ambiguity are high.
 Doubt for a specific belief can have a variety of effects, which are often realized as a reduction of behavior toward the belief.
 Individuals with an altered prefrontal cortex structural integrity should have a “doubt deficit”, a vulnerability to believe inaccurate information.